UO Online Course Evaluations

 Current Scheduling of Evaluations

 Beginning with the Winter 2008 term, all courses are evaluated using the online system each term, except overseas or individualized study courses.
-Summer varies slightly, because courses begin and end on odd schedules.
-In summer, we evaluate more than 95% of courses during each of four evaluation sessions scheduled during that term.
+Summer differs because courses begin and end on over 200 different schedules.
+Starting summer 2019, we will evaluate more than 90% of courses during three periods, specifically for courses ending in weeks 4, 8, and 12.

 For students on the main campus, the system opens at midnight on the Friday (Wednesday in Fall term) before dead week and closes early Monday morning before finals begin.
 For Law Semester, evaluations are open for nine days immediately prior to the final exam period.
 University Senate legislation set these evaluation periods.
 Again, Summer term is different.
 Please refer to the online course evaluation calendar for more information on Summer term evaluations.